s2n-cnit/nfvcl-ng/README.md

 In this guide they will be installed on the same location.

 ## Requirements
+ - An OpenStack instance (you can use all-in-one installation [here](https://docs.openstack.org/devstack/rocky/guides/single-machine.html))
  - An Ubuntu (22.04 LTS) instance where the NFVCL will be installed and run.
  - Having OSM 14 running on a reachable machine, in the following installation procedure, all the services will be installed on the same Ubuntu instance.